Our staff will respond to your query promptly and provide detailed information to your questions.

 Tour ends Petropavlovsk with a transfer to the Petropavlovsk-Kamchatsky airport.

 Prices are per person twin share.
+PCR TESTS WILL BE ARRANGED AT THE END OF THE TOUR.

 Please note that travel around Kamchatka is very dependent on the weather, so be prepared to be flexible.
 Kamchatka is a wild and remote place, so you need to be prepared for rough conditions such as drop toilets, rubbish and stretched facilities.